nerdface-ai/browser-use-go/README.md

 ## Overview

-This library provides a Go interface for browser automation, following the patterns and functionality of the original browser-use JavaScript library.
+This library provides a Go interface for browser automation, following the patterns and functionality of the original browser-use python library.
 It leverages the Playwright Go bindings for reliable and efficient browser control.

 ## Installation